 Unlawful recruitment or use of children-through force, fraud, or coercion-as combatants, or for labour or sexual exploitation by armed forces.
-Thousands of children, some as young as 8 years old, are currently serving as child soldiers around the world.
+Thousands of children are currently serving as child soldiers around the world.
 These children are commonly being forced into sexual slavery, fighting on the front lines, participating in suicide missions, and acting as spies, messengers, or lookouts.